rabbitmq/rabbitmq-priority-queue/README.md

 # Declaring priority queues

-Once the plugin is enabled, you can declare priority queues using the `x-priorities` argument.
-This argument should be an array of integers giving the priorities the queue should support, with larger numbers indicating higher priority.
+Once the plugin is enabled, you can declare priority queues using the `x-max-priority` argument.
+This argument should be an integer indicating the maximum priority the queue should support.
 For example, using the Java client:

     Channel ch = ...;
     Map<String, Object> args = new HashMap<String, Object>();
-    args.put("x-priorities", new Integer[]{0, 5, 10});
+    args.put("x-max-priority", 10);
     ch.queueDeclare("my-priority-queue", true, false, false, args);

 You can then publish prioritised messages using the `priority` field of basic.properties.
+Larger numbers indicate higher priority.

 There is a simple example using the Java client in the `examples` directory.